qtproject/pyside-pyside-setup/sources/shiboken6/doc/shibokengenerator.rst

     global functions and enums) to be dropped from generation.
 Values are fully qualified Python type names ('Module.Class'), but the module can be omitted ('Class').

+``--use-global-header``
+    Use the global headers passed on the command line in generated code.

 .. _generation-set: